cbarkr/blog/content/ctf/picoCTF/2025/Bitlocker-2.md

 1. Find the offset: `vol.py -f memdump.mem --profile=Win10x64_19041 filescan | grep -E -i -w <filename>`
 2. Dump the data at that offset:`vol.py -f memdump.mem --profile=Win10x64_19041 dumpfiles <offset> -D ./dumps`

-Neither file was cached, thus this failed, but I include it as it might be useful in other situations.
+Neither file was cached, hence this failed, but I include it as it might be useful in other situations.

 At this point, I focused on Bitlocker plugins for Volatility 2.
 The REMnux VM comes pre-installed with *a* Bitlocker plugin, but despite extracting a few keys, none of them did the trick.
 I then tried [this](https://github.com/breppo/Volatility-BitLocker) plugin, which did!
 This plugin also has an option to outputs the key as a FVEK for `dislocker`.
 I ran it like so: